soitgoes/virtual_cam/README.md

 - **opencv-python**: Computer vision library for camera access and image processing
 - **numpy**: Numerical computing library (required by OpenCV)
 - **cryptography**: Library for SSL/TLS certificate generation and management

-## License

-This project is provided as-is for educational and testing purposes.